adilmoujahid/Blog/content/2014/schelling-model.md

-title: Introduction to Agent-based Models - An Implementation of Schelling Model in Python
+title: An Introduction to Agent-based Models: Simulating Segregation with Python
 Slug: schelling-model
 Email: adil.mouja@gmail.com
-Date: 2014-08-24
+Date: 2014-09-23
 Category: analytics
 Tags: python, matplotlib, simulation
 Summary: In this post, I will explain about Schelling's segregation model, implement the same in Python programming language, and explain the power of agent based simulations for understanding complex phenomenon.

+*This article was originally published on [Binpress](https://www.binpress.com/tutorial/introduction-to-agentbased-models-an-implementation-of-schelling-model-in-python/144)*

+In computer science, agent-based models are used to assess the effects of autonomous agents (i.e. individuals, groups or objects) on an overall system.
+They're very powerful analytical tools that can be used in situations where experiments aren't feasible or are very expensive to conduct.
+These models have a wide range of applications in the social sciences, computer science, economics and business.

+In this piece, I'll introduce you to the power of agent-based models when used to understand complex phenomenons.
+To do this, we'll use some Python, a social science case study and the Schelling model.

+#1.
+The case study

-If you look at the racial distribution of multi-ethnic cities, you'll be astonish by the incredible racial segregation.
-For example, the New York city map below represents the data from the 2010 U.S. Census color-coded by race.
-You can see see clearly the racial segregation from this map.
+If you look at the racial distribution of multi-ethnic cities, you'll be astonished by the incredible racial segregation.
+For example, the New York City map below represents data from the 2010 US Census color-coded by race.
+You can clearly see the racial segregation.

 Many would conclude from such phenomena that people are intolerant, and don't want to live next to people that are different from them.
-In the 70's, Thomas Schelling, the 2005 Economics Nobel Prize winner was interested in this subject and built an agent based model called Schelling segregation model for explaining this phenomenon.
+A deeper look, however, might provide some nuance.
+In the 70's, Thomas Schelling, the 2005 Economics Nobel Prize winner, was interested in this subject and built an agent-based model called the "Schelling segregation model" for explaining this phenomenon.
 With a very simple model, Schelling could show that what we see at the macro level may not in fact represent what's going down in the micro level.

-In this post, I will show how to implement the Schelling model using Python programming language and I will run a few simulations to get a deeper understanding of the segregation phenomena.
-My goal from this post is to use Schelling model as an example to introduce the benefit and power of agent-based models for understanding complex phenomenons.
+We'll run a few simulations using the Schelling model to get a deeper understanding of the segregation phenomena.

 <div style="text-align:left" markdown="1">
 ![Alt Text](/images/NY_racial_map.jpg)
 Source: [http://demographics.coopercenter.org/DotMap/index.html](http://demographics.coopercenter.org/DotMap/index.html)
 </div>

-#1.
+#2.
 Schelling Segregation Model: Setting and Definitions

+Agent-based models need three parameters: 1) Agents, 2) Behavior (rules) and 3) Metrics at the aggregated level.
+In the Schelling model, the agents are the people living in the city, the behavior is the house moving based on the similarity ratio and the metrics at the aggregated level is the similarity ratio.

 Let n be the number of races living in a city.
-We represent each race by a unique color and we represent the city by a grid where each cell represent a house.
+We represent each race by a unique color and we represent the city by a grid where each cell represents a house.
 A house can be either empty or full.
 A full house can have have only one person living in it.
 If the house is empty, we color it in white.
 If the house is full, we color it by the color of the person living in it.
-We define the neighbours of a person to be the people living in the adjacent houses (Up, Bottom, Left, Right, Up-Left, Up-Right, Bottom-Left, Bottom-Right).
+We define the neighbors of a person to be the people living in the adjacent houses (Up, Bottom, Left, Right, Up-Left, Up-Right, Bottom-Left, Bottom-Right).

+Schelling's goal was to test what would happen if people had a small preference that their neighbors be of the same color (or even preference for some diversity).
 If the ratio of neighbors of the same race is above a certain threshold (that we call Similarity Threshold), we say that the person is satisfied.
-If not we say that the person is unsatisfied.
+If not, we say that the person is unsatisfied.

-Schelling simulation goes as follows.
+The Schelling simulation goes as follows.
 We start by randomly putting people in the city and we leave some houses empty.
 For each person living in the city, we check if he/she is satisfied.
 If satisfied, we don't do anything.
 If not, we move the person to an empty house.
 We run this simulation for a few iterations, and we check the final distribution of the people.

-#2.
+#3.
 Python Implementation of Schelling Model
 Back in the 70s, Schelling used pennies and nickels on a piece of paper for his simulation.
-We will use Python programming language for building the same.
+We'll use Python for building the same simulation.

 We start by importing the necessary libraries for running the simulations.
 All libraries except ```Matplotlib``` are installed by default in Python.